Locality of centred tangent cones in the Wasserstein space: Introduction

 \section{Introduction}

 {\mathbb{R}^d}

-In his inspired article \cite{lottTangentConesWasserstein2016}, Lott observed that whenever $\mu$ is the restriction of a Hausdorff measure to a $k-$dimensional manifold, the measures in the geometric tangent cone to $\mu$ have a particular structure.
+In his inspired article \cite{lottTangentConesWasserstein2016}, Lott observed that whenever $\mu$ is the restriction of a Hausdorff measure to a $k-$dimensional $C^2$ manifold, the measures in the geometric tangent cone to $\mu$ have a particular structure.
 It was already known that the barycenter of such a measure must belong to the $L^2_{\mu}$ closure of gradients of smooth compactly supported functions, as proved in full generality in \cite{gigliInverseImplicationBrenierMcCann2011}.
 However, when removing the barycenter, the remaining \emph{centred part} happens to be concentrated on the normal directions to the manifold.
-The present work extends this observation to any probability measure $\mu$ with finite second moment.
+The purpose of this work is to investigate the general case, using a new line of reasoning that allows us to remove any assumption on $\mu \in \Psp_2(\Sp)$.